Mother/Son + Father/Daughter Dance Tips: Keep It Short, Sweet, and Memorable

 Two spots work well for parent dances.

-Right after the first dance: The flow goes grand entrance, first dance, mother/son, father/daughter — all the dances in one stretch before dinner sits down.
+Right after the first dance: Flow is grand entrance, first dance, mother/son, father/daughter.
+All the dances happen in one stretch before dinner sits down.
 There's a natural emotional arc, and everyone's attention is already on the floor.
-This works best when your reception opens with a short dance set.
-You get the sentimental moments done early and the rest of the night stays lighter.

-Right before open dancing: Dinner, toasts, and cake cutting come first, then the special dances close out the formal program and open the floor.
-This works well when dinner follows the entrance directly — the dances give the evening a clean ending to its formal section before everything loosens up.
+This works well when dinner follows the entrance directly.
+The dances give the evening a clean ending to its "formal" section before everything loosens up.

 You don't have to do both